curiousest/curiousest.github.io/_posts/2023-01-01-philosophy-study.md

 	2. Browse wikipedia articles for the author and their context.
 	3. See what happened downstream - who built on top of it, who disagreed.
 2. Consume it.
-	1. Some things are hard to consume.
-Self-study is powered by carrots and not sticks, so I won't try to force-feed myself.
-I'll rely on interpretations of it.
+	1. Some things are hard to consume. 🧘‍♂️
 	2. The style and medium is part of the message.
 3. Produce something from it.
-	1. Explaining a thing clarifies your thinking.
+	1. Explaining a thing clarifies thinking.
 	2. Trying to break a thing shows you its boundaries.
 	3. Playing with a thing helps you discover what it's useful for.